 Years later......., also inspired by the web publications of John Rinaldi's Sopwith Camel Project, I decided to start the project.

-However, with all the Computer Graphics capabilities available today, I didn't need all the materials, tools and workshop space required for such a huge project.
+However, with all the Computer Graphics (CAD) capabilities available today, I didn't need all the materials, tools and workshop space required for such a huge project.

 Because I had been professionally involved in many Architecture, Construction and Engineering Computer Aided Design (CAD) projects, I decided to use my 3D Computer Graphics skills to build a "virtual" model of the F6314 Sopwith Camel and the Clerget 9B rotary engine.